ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 - `Campaign` defines a pool that contains Terran missions, and then removes all No-Build missions from it.
 - `Layout A-1` overrides this pool with Zerg missions, then keeps only the ones with Kerrigan in them, and then adds Lab Rat back to it.
   - Lab Rat does not contain Kerrigan, but because the instruction to add it is placed after the instruction to remove non-Kerrigan missions, it is added regardless.
-- The pool for the first mission of `Layout A-2` is contains For Aiur! and Liberation Day.
+- The pool for the first mission of `Layout A-2` contains For Aiur! and Liberation Day.
 The remaining missions of `Layout A-2` use the Terran pool set by the `global` layout.

 ## Campaign Options